joegreene/Spring-2014-CS-Lab--SI-/Week 12/Loops.md

 ### Intro
 This part of the notes will go more over loops and shape-printing.

-As a side note: To iterate means to perform repeatedly.
-Each loop (that is iterating) is called an iteration.
-The counter in a loop is called an iterator (as long as the counter is determining how many times the loop loops).
-ALSDKMfix ASLKDM
+As a side note: To `iterate` means to perform repeatedly.
+Each time the loop iterates is called an `iteration`.
+The counter in a loop is called an `iterator` (as long as the counter is determining how many times the loop iterates).

 The (best) approach to working with loops, especially nested loops, is by writing out on paper what happens per iteration.
 Nested loops are talked about on another page under this week's work.